 Of course, this is just another way for Google to get a sense of how good your site is and it might be easy to overstate the importance of this particular update.
 It’s still going to be impossible to rank a site with a great user experience but crappy content.

 While the quality of your content still reigns supreme in getting good rankings, the performance and perceived experience users have now also come into play.
 With these metrics, Google has found a way to get a whole lot of insights that look at your site from all angles.

 Google has often been accused of not communicating with SEOs and site owners.
 In the past, we have seen many core algorithm update happen without a word from a Googler.
-Today, however, Google appears more upfront than ever.
-In the case of the page experience update, Google warns us twice: one with the announcement of the page experience ranking factors and once six months in advance of rolling out the update somewhere in 2021.
+These days, however, Google appears more upfront than ever.
+Google has kept us in the loop regarding this algorithm update.
+The update is finally rolling out gradually and should be done at the end of August 2021.

-By announcing this way ahead of time, Google gives site owners, SEOs and developers ample time to prepare for this update.
 There are loads of new tools to come to grips with how these metrics function and how you can improve your site using these insights.
-There’s a lot of new documentation to sift through.
+Also, Google put out a lot of new documentation for you to sift through.
 And you can start right now.
-If all goes according to plan, Google will gradually roll out the Page Experience update starting from June 2021.

 No more AMP requirements for Top Stories

 You can find another interesting tidbit regarding the page experience update.
 Google will no longer require AMP for getting your news pages in the Top Stories section.
 Now, any well-built, Google News-validated site can aim for that top spot.
 Page experience will become a ranking factor for Top Stories, so your site better be good.
 Be sure to read our post on news SEO.